SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 "Okay, let's do it!"

 Twilight trots over to her desk and scans over all her notes.
 She uses her magic and levitates a stack of sticky notes to me.
-"Here, organize these notes."
+"Here, help me sort these."

 I take the notes.
 "Yes, Twilight."